Ovid/scott-adams-games/README.md

     Tell me what to do ?

-And you can guess at, and issues, two-word commands:
+The commands are something you guess at, are limited to two words and for most games, only the first three letters of each word matters.

     Tell me what to do ? climb tree
     You are in a top of an oak.